travigd/documentation/http-api/3.0.1/setting-up-varnish-in-linux.md

 ```

-Edit the are that looks like
+Edit the section that looks like

 ```bash
 DAEMON_OPTS="-a :80 \